fbn776/AssistScript/README.md

 Check out the [documentation📃](./docs/README.md) for more information on the language and its features.

+- To learn more about the implementations, check out the [implementation](./docs/implementations/README.md).
+- For additional information, check out the [additional info](./docs/additionals/README.md).
+- To get started with creating custom commands, check out the [custom commands](./docs/additionals/Create-custom-commands.md).
+- To create custom context, check out the [custom context](./docs/additionals/Create-custom-context.md).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.